raphaelvalentin/arduino-stm32-xdr-rpc/README.md

 ## Future

-1. clean up a bit the source code
+1. Clean up a bit the source code
-2. create test functions
+2. Create test functions
-3. create a python code to correct the generated code by rpcgen in order to pass a compilation.
+3. Create a python code to correct the generated code made by rpcgen in order to pass a compilation.